Unit of Production Method

 Why Use the Unit of Production Method?

-The UPM is particularly beneficial for assets where usage fluctuates significantly.
-Unlike straight-line depreciation, which spreads the cost evenly, UPM accounts for the actual wear and tear based on output.
+The UPM is beneficial for assets with fluctuating usage.
+Unlike straight-line depreciation, UPM accounts for actual wear and tear based on output.

 Advantages of UPM